codex-academy/53functions/README.md

 ## Requirements:

-For these exercises it's assumed that :
+For these exercises it's assumed that:

 * node is installed
 * npm is installed

 Basic knowledge required:

 * basic understanding of node modules
-* Javascript knowledge
+* JavaScript knowledge

 ## What to do: